 |UK Reprint (Hodder & Stoughton, circa 1940)|

 THE CHARACTERS: Shadows Before (1939), Dorothy Bowers' second detective novel, is quite a complicated story.
 We think at first that the story will focus on Aurelia Brett, the newly employed caretaker who was to prevent Mrs. Weir from doing herself harm and to perhaps also prevent anyone else from doing her harm.
 The entire first section "Coming Events" deals almost exclusively with Aurelia, her job interview, her new career plans and her settling into the Weir household.
 We get to know everyone through her point of view.
-When Mrs. Weir dies Inspector Pardoe enters the picture and the pint of view shifts entirely.
+When Mrs. Weir dies Inspector Pardoe enters the picture and the point of view shifts entirely.
 The lives of the Weir family are revealed, several motives and opportunities are uncovered.
 Aurelia, who was drugged the night of the murder to keep her away from Mrs. Weir, almost disappears into the background.
-It's an odd shift in narrative and point of view, but not one without a purpose.
+It's an odd shift in point of view, but not one without a purpose.

 |US edition (Doubleday Crime Club, 1939)|

-Religious zealot and imperious housekeeper Mrs. Kingdom accuses the recently Alice Gretton, tenant in a cottage near the Weir home, of causing Mrs. Weir to become ill.
+Religious zealot and imperious housekeeper Mrs. Kingdom accuses Alice Gretton, former tenant in a cottage near the Weir home, of causing Mrs. Weir to become ill.
 Every time she visited Alice Mrs. Weir's health would deteriorate within a day or so.
 Because Mrs. Kingdom also espouses a vehement fundamental Christian worldview her ranting is dismissed; no one takes any of her warnings seriously.
 Alice has mysteriously vanished without a word to anyone other than placing a sign on her home "No Milk" to cancel deliveries from the milkman.
 Mrs. Kingdom is certain that Alice was a malicious woman, inveigling her way into Mrs. Weir's affections and trying to wheedle her way into the will in order to rob the family of the Weir fortune.
 The murder investigation and the disappearance of Alice will later intersect in one of the novel's most ingenious plot turns.

 The other suspects include Mr. Weir's nephew Nick Terris, an Oxford student who rather enjoys pontificating on the subject of euthanasia; Augustus Weir, the widower's brother, an affected poet who runs a literary magazine in dire need of a financial boost; William Mond, a sinister butler guarding several secrets; Miss Leith, an actress and friend of Matthew Weir; and Andrew Pitt, another Oxford student and friend of Nick's, invited to the Weir home for the Easter holiday and whose presence puts a few people on edge.